What is the best way to mount a Circuitron circuit board?

 Where can I get a good power supply for Circuitron electronics?

 Circuitron manufactures AC-DC converters and regulators that can be used with the output of conventional power packs.
-However, these are rated for a maximum of 18 volts input.
+However, these are rated for a maximum input of 18 volts AC or DC.
 A small AC-DC wall plug adapter such as would be provided with a telephone answering machine or other household device is a good choice for a small number of circuits.
 Look for one rated 12 volts DC on its nameplate with a current capacity of 500 ma or more.
 This would be adequate for 3-8 circuit boards.
 There are also regulated switching power supplies available on-line from a number of sources.
 These are typically very efficient units and are fully regulated to lock the voltage at 12 volts DC, ideal for most of our circuits.
 The desktop style is a small black “brick” with a line cord coming out of one end and a device cord coming from the other end.
 These are often found as the power supplies of laptop computers, game consoles, etc. They will typically be rated at 12 volts DC output with a current rating of 2-5 amps (2,000-5,000 ma.)
 A couple good sources for these on-line are Jameco (www.jameco.com) and Marlin P. Jones & Associates. (www.MPJA.com).
 Just search their sites for: Desktop switching power supply

 I try adjusting.
 Why won’t my circuit board indicator LEDs turn ON/OFF?